Perspective | Masks on? Masks off? It’s confusing — and dangerous.

 D.C.
 Mayor Muriel E. Bowser (D) is ending the city’s indoor mask mandate on Monday — and it makes little sense in a dynamic city that hasn’t been freaking out, Florida-style, about mask-wearing.

 Bowser’s move seems to placate a specific criticism.
 It allows bars and restaurants to drop what some have called “mask theater” — wearing your mask for the 20-second walk to your table, then taking it off to chow or sip.
-But there are plenty of small business owners furious that the masking onus is now on them.
+But there are plenty of small-business owners furious that the masking onus is now on them.

-“I fear there will not only be more maskless customers,” said Sam the Barista — who spoke on the condition that his last name and the name of his coffee shop not be used because he’s in a fragile stage of changing jobs (who blames him), “but that there will be more frequent and defensive confrontations.”
+“I fear there will not only be more maskless customers,” said Sam the Barista — who spoke on the condition that his last name and the name of his coffee shop not be used because he’s in a fragile stage of changing jobs (who blames him?) “but that there will be more frequent and defensive confrontations.”

 And Sam has a point.
 Remember the dad who attacked his child’s teacher in California, the customer who killed a cashier in a Georgia grocery store and the 44 percent of McDonald’s employees who have been verbally or physically assaulted, all while trying to enforce mask-wearing?